 "To achieve as an athlete I had to stick to a tough training program and make sure I kept myself motivated .
 I had to be disciplined and determined.
 I believe these strengths strongly contribute to my success in sales"

 Candidates often find it hard to verbalize their strengths, so spend some time thinking about this before the interview.
-What are your interests?
-Building beautiful doll house furniture may not immediately seem to have any relevance to that accounting position, but the attention to detail needed for this is definitely a job-relevant strength.

 Don't just list your strengths, back them up with facts.
 An attribute is far more powerful if it is rooted in a relevant example.
 Effective free interview answers to the question include: